-Go through the green beans, pulling out any rotting or blemished ones.
-Cut the ends off the good green beans.
-Measure them by the jars you will be using, and cut them so they will fit in lengthwise coming up an inch below the rim of the jars.
+Cut the ends off green beans.
+Measure them by the jars and cut them to fit in lengthwise, with an inch of headspace at the top.

-Place half of one grape leaf or a few mesquite leaves into the bottom of each jar.
-Lay the jars on their sides and stack the green beans in so that when you stand the jars up, they stand tightly up and down in the jar.
+Place half of one grape leaf or a few mesquite leaves into the bottom of each of 6 quart-size jars.
+Fill jars with green beans, tightly packing them into the jar.

-Once you have filled the jars this way, use a butter knife to gently slide in one cayenne pepper, up against the glass of the jar.
-Do the same for the dill sprigs, one per jar.
-Place one teaspoon of the crushed peppercorns atop the green beans, followed by 2 or 3 of the garlic pieces.
+Use a butter knife to gently slide in 1-2 cayenne peppers per jar.
+Do the same for the dill sprigs, 1-2 per jar.
+Add 1-2 teaspoons crushed peppercorns atop the green beans, followed by 2-3 garlic pieces.

 Pour 2 tablespoons of apple cider vinegar into each jar, then fill with brine solution, leaving 1 inch headspace at the top.

 If necessary, weigh the beans down under the brine.

 Cover each jar with a tight lid, airlock lid, or coffee filter secured with a rubber band.

 Culture at room temperature (60-70°F is preferred) until desired flavor and texture are achieved.
 If using tight lids, burp daily to release excess pressure.